coder/docs/images/writing.md

   and build your images locally.
 Note that this isn't usually necessary, even if your image installs and enables Docker.

-## Example: Installing an IntelliJ IDE
+## Example: Installing a JetBrains IDE

-This snippet shows you how to install an IntelliJ IDE onto your image so that you can use it in your Coder workspace:
+This snippet shows you how to install a JetBrains IDE onto your image so that you can use it in your Coder workspace:

 ```Dockerfile